CJ3B Home PagePolitie

 This 1955 sketch by Cor Dijkema was the inspiration for the use of Jeeps as beachwatch ambulances.
 It appears to show a dark blue Willys MB.

-ModelThis handmade model served as a trophy awarded annually during the late 1950s and 60's to the best police beachwatch team in The Hague.
-Jan says, "The Police Corps called it the 'Buijze-prize', named for the first chief of the beach detachment.
+ModelThis handmade model served as a trophy awarded annually to the best police beachwatch team.
+Jan says, "The Police called it the 'Buijze-prize', named for the first chief of the beach detachment.
 The coastline of The Hague is about 11 kilometers long and there were 4 watchhouses, each with its own team.

 "Every year there was an organized competition between the teams involving lifesaving with lines and by swimming.
 The winning team got the trophy for one year in their watchhouse.
 I don't know who made the model, but it still exists in the police station near the beach."